clux/facemaulers/north/boreal-valley.md

 https://www.youtube.com/watch?v=uu-nS9_wC6M

 Weapon;
-- Maul +3.
+- Maul +3 Radiant Mjolnir.
 Attuned.
 Crits on 19 or 20.
-On Crit: Judgement: AOE Stun for one round 30 feet.
+On Crit: Judgement: AOE Thunderwave Stun for one round 30 feet.
+Returns to him (max 100ft range) when opening palm and thinking of it.
 - Akkhan's Helmet: Condemn on Crit.
 Once per day.
 - Heaven's Fury (+3 Radiant shotgun (2d8), 5 attacks per hour), hits in 3 arcs, 60 deg differentiated.
 No disadvantage when used in close range, can hit same target more than once.
 Attuned.
 Crits on 19 o 20.
 On Crit: Blinded stagger: enemies hit have disadvantage on attacks next round.
 [[sunset-warriors]]